Code-Institute-Submissions/Project-18/README.md

 The cart icon is still in progress.
 I wish to make it clickable such that they are able to show the items which the user have added into the cart.

+More pages such that it can have a better user experience.

 <b>Technologies Used</b>
 HTML, CSS, Boostrap.